kioba/quack/README.md

 ## MVI

-The Architecture is based on [Benoît Quenaudon -oldergod-](https://github.com/oldergod) talk at  at droidcon NYC 2017.
-The Architecture follows the well know MVI structure, you can read and watch more about the pattern on [youtube](https://youtu.be/64rQ9GKphTg) or oldergod's MVI [repository](https://github.com/oldergod/android-architecture).
+The Architecture base on my Context Receivers based MVI architecture for Kotlin and Compose applications [⚓️ Anchor](https://github.com/kioba/anchor).

+Anchor

+## ViewModel

 ## Modules
 The project is using a feature based module structure.
 Because Google deprecated the `com.android.feature` gradle module